vmchale/stack/README.md

 # stack

 Implementation of a lock-free stack in ATS.
-Currently half the implementation is missing.
+Currently I don't really know if this works so use it your own peril!

 ## Contents